 - It creates a feast-or-famine environment.
 That is, when business is good, you don’t invest time or effort (or money) into sales and marketing… so, when the good times slow down, there’s nothing in the pipeline and your business falls off (sometimes significantly).
 Only then, do you reinvest in sales and marketing, sparking an uptick in business.
 Great!
 But then you get busy with projects and stop the sales and marketing again, resulting in the inevitable drop-off in business.
 And so it goes – over and over.
 It’s a vicious cycle.
 And it’s a horrible way to run a company.

 - The thing that makes marketing work – assuming you’re on target with your messaging and offerings for the markets you serve – is consistency… having your message out in the marketplace on a very regular basis over a long period of time.
 By doing that, you help your firm get to and stay top-of-mind with clients and potential clients.
-But here’s the thing… when you take time off from marketing, you’re messaging is replaced by messaging from your competition.
+But here’s the thing… when you take time off from marketing, your messaging is replaced by messaging from your competition.
 And because your marketing may stop for months at a time (you know, ‘cause you’re so-o-o-o busy!), it’s those competitors who utilize consistent marketing that replace you in the buyers’ top-of-mind position.
 Further, when you decide to restart your marketing, you’re not starting back where you left off… you’ve dropped off the buyers’ radar and are now starting over – hoping to claw your way back to the top.

 “But Steve, we’re too busy with projects to spend any time on sales and marketing!”